Walker-00/sswm/README.md

 | wcommands       | List of Command Objects| List of keybindings and associated commands to execute For Wayland.             |
 | wactions        | List of Action Objects | List of keybindings and associated actions to perform For Wayland.              |

-If x and w specified commands and actions might overwrite the commands and actions if they are in conflict.
+If x and w specified commands and actions(e.g. xactions, wcommands), they might overwrite the commands and actions if they are in conflict.
 <br>
 <br>